wpilibsuite/allwpilib/design-docs/telemetry.md

 wpi::Telemetry::Log("visionResult", message);
 ```

-When logging those values, the telemetry layer also ensures the corresponding schema is registered with the backend.
+When logging those values, the telemetry layer ensures the corresponding schema is registered with the selected backend and then emits the encoded bytes through `LogRaw()`.

 Additional template parameters can be forwarded when a struct serializer requires type info: